Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/contributing.md

 Harshit Garg, CompSci 3rd year Undergrad at BITS Pilani India

 Lia Yeh, PhD student in computer science at the University of Oxford

+Alberto Maldonado Romo, PhD student in computer science at the Center for Computing Research, IPN, Mexico

 ### Here's a map of where all the above people are from!
 <div style="width: 65vw">